 For each document in the Documents block, the icons to the right allow you to view the document's description as well as download, secure or delete the document.
-Some types of documents (PDF, PNG, JPG or GIF) can also be viewed directly from the browser.
-Click on any row to manage details about the document or click the \odot button to add a new document.
+Click on any row to manage details about the document or click the 1 button to add a new document.